-This "bee" drone is a robotic flower pollinator
+This 'bee' drone is a robotic flower pollinator

 In our food chain, honeybees are tasked with a vital function: pollination.

-In North America alone, honeybees' role in pollination enables the production of at least 90 commercially grown crops, including apples, blueberries, melons, broccoli that end up on our plate.
+In North America alone, honeybees' role in pollination enables the production of at least 90 commercially grown crops, including apples, blueberries, melons and broccoli.

 One student wanted more people to understand the significance of bees to human life -- so she created what's essentially a "bee drone" to be a functional teaching tool that couples technology and design.